 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Fruitland has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Fruitland has few renters and college students.
 But the biggest reason it is quieter in Fruitland than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Fruitland may be for you.

-Fruitland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fruitland doesn't have a public transportation system that people use for their commute.

+Fruitland is a somewhat ethnically-diverse town.
 The people who call Fruitland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fruitland residents report their race to be Native American, followed by White.
-Important ancestries of people in Fruitland include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Important ancestries of people in Fruitland include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Fruitland is English.
 Other important languages spoken here include Navajo and Native American languages.